ARUP-NGS/BMFtools/README.md

 numconv is required for conversion to base 64 for PV tags, but that compression is optional.

 ### Required external tools:
+#### Aligners
 bwa (mem or aln, depending on needs.)

+bowtie (for "alignment-free" local assembly) [Not bowtie2! bowtie2 is better in biological applications, for controlling inexact string matching, bowtie is ideal.]

 #### Compiler
 gcc >= gccv5.0